For Students - Instructions for Submitting Your Entry

-- If you are younger than the age of 13 (as of November 4, 2020), you must obtain and upload a permission form hand-signed by a parent or legal guardian to be eligible for entry (download permission form here).
+- If you are younger than the age of 13 (as of November 4, 2021), you must obtain and upload a permission form hand-signed by a parent or legal guardian to be eligible for entry (permission form is available on the resources page).

 - Submit your typed letter via the Letters About Literature online submission platform at texasstatelibrary.submittable.com.
 You can upload your letter as a PDF or Word document, or you can type your letter directly into the submission form.